brzezinskilukasz/gcp-tutorials/scenarios/1/README.md

 ```
 </details>

-This is as far as we can go regardin IAM, at least for now.
+This is as far as we can go regarding IAM, at least for now.
 Yes, we could assign roles at the project level immediately, but that would overshoot and violate the principle of least privilege.
 Once the services exist, we’ll scope roles only to the specific resources they must access (e.g., Pub/Sub topic, Cloud SQL, invoking specific Cloud Run service).
 That’s when we’ll return to IAM.

 Next we need a VPC - even though we're relying solely on managed services we will still need it for our Cloud SQL instance - more on that later.
 For now just create a simple VPC in custom subnet mode and subnet in europe-central2 region (or any other one you fancy, just make sure to adjust the rest of the commands accordingly).
 Oh and remember to use descriptive names for your resources, please don't name this hga-vpc (what does that mean? well go back to my previous naming rant) or something like that.